Sequence and Consequence: Flattening

-Since Flattening is equivalent (modulo \stal) to 4 together with Cautious Importation, Flattening is characterized by flatness: \begin{theorem} Flattening is valid on an order frame $\seq{W,<}$ iff $\seq{W,<}$ is flat. \end{theorem} \begin{proof} If $\seq{W,<}$ is flat, then Cautious Importation is valid on it by the lemma, and by transitivity \textsf{4} and hence Crashing Cautious Exportation are also valid on it, hence Flattening is valid on it.
-Conversely, if Flattening is valid on the frame, then Cautious Importation is, so it is semi-flat by the lemma; and also \textsf{4} is, since \textsf{4} is equivalent to Crashing Cautious Exportation, so it is transitive. \end{proof}
+Since Flattening is equivalent (modulo \stal) to 4 together with Cautious Importation, it follows that Flattening is characterized by flatness: \begin{theorem} Flattening is valid on an order frame $\seq{W,<}$ iff $\seq{W,<}$ is flat. \end{theorem}

 We can also formulate frame conditions that characterize Cautious Exportation and Crashing Cautious Importation; the combination of these conditions is also equivalent to flatness, since the conjunction of the axioms is equivalent to Flattening. \footnote{Cautious Exportation is valid on $\seq{W,<}$ iff it is transitive and for all $w,x,y,z$, if $x<_w y<_w z$ and $z\in R(x)$, then $ y<_x z$.
 Crashing Cautious Importation is valid on $\seq{W,<}$ iff whenever $x <_w y$, $y\in R(x)$.}